 1) delivering a complete immunological blockade / inhibition of C5a induced effects - this is important because of the abundant presence and generation capacity of C5a in the human body.
-Antibodies not achieving this requirement will likely leave a "signaling gap" for C5a, which in any disease setting will cause strong pro-inflammatory effects, thus limiting the ability to silence this signaling axis and to achieve the desired therapeutic effect.
+Antibodies not achieving this requirement will likely leave a "signaling gap" for C5a, which in any disease setting will cause strong pro-inflammatory effects, thus limiting the ability to silence this signaling axis and to achieve the desired therapeutic result.

-InflaRx's lead drug candidate IFX-1 is a first-in-class monoclonal antibody targeting the complement activation product C5a and is currently in clinical phase II development.
+InflaRx's lead drug candidate, IFX-1, is a first-in-class monoclonal antibody targeting the complement activation product C5a and is currently in clinical phase II development.

 IFX-2 is a follow on project to IFX-1, in preclinical development.
 IFX-2 is a highly potent anti-complement C5a antibody with a higher humanization grade and altered pharmacokinetic properties.